In this guide we’ll look at the best hand saws.

-To prepare for your cut, firstly, work on a solid workbench or table.
+To prepare your cut work on a solid workbench or table.
 If the table wobbles or moves this is not only potentially dangerous but will also affect the straightness of your cut.

-Secondly, secure the workpiece to the bench with clamps.
+Secondly, secure the workpiece to the work bench with clamps.
 If the workpiece moves around as you are sawing the cut will not be accurate.

 Thirdly, draw a line to follow.
-You can use a yardstick and a triangle to mark your line or use the angle on the handle of your saw and the back of the saw blade.
+You can use a yardstick and a triangle to mark your line or use the angle on the handle of your wood saw and the back of the saw blade.

 Now you are ready to begin your cut.

-Keep you index finger on the side of the saw to give you more control.
+Keep you index finger on the side of the wood saw to give you more control.
 Your wrist, elbow and shoulder should be aligned with the blade.
-Begin by making two or three upward strokes with the saw until the teeth start to bite into the wood.
+Begin by making two or three upward strokes with the hand saw until the teeth start to bite into the wood.

 Now begin to make your cut.

-If you are cutting with the grain hold the saw at a 60% angle.
-If you are cutting a cross cut, against the grain, then hold the saw at a 45% angle.
-Work the saw back and forward to cut the wood using the whole length of the blade.
-Do not force the blade, let the saw do the work for you.
+If you are cutting with the grain hold the wood saw at a 60% angle.
+If you are cutting a cross cut, against the grain, then hold the wood saw at a 45% angle.
+Work the handsaw back and forward to cut the wood using the whole length of the blade.
+Do not force the blade, let the handsaw do the work for you.
 This will result in a neater cut.
-As you approach the end of the cut shorten your stroke to use only half the bade as this will prevent splintering or splitting.
+As you approach the end of the cut shorten your stroke to use only half the blade as this will prevent splintering or splitting.

 How do I sharpen a hand saw?

 Wearing thick work gloves, clean the blade of your saw with soapy water and a stiff brush and wipe it dry.

 Hand saws can be sharpened with a taper file.
 A jaw set is also useful for resetting the teeth.
-You will also need a clamp to hold your saw.
+You will also need a clamp to hold your wood hand saw.

 You can buy saw sharpening file sets quite easily.
-Then it just a matter of clamping your saw and filing all the teeth one way, then turning the saw to file them the other way.
+Then it just a matter of clamping your hand saw and filing all the teeth one way, then turning the hand saw to file them the other way.